-- 2.1 To ensure our service is tailored to the needs of the individual and that it promotes their independence. - 2.2 To work with our partners to help people with additional needs (see Appendix) to be housed, or to remain, in the community.
+- 2.1 The aim of this policy is to ensure our service is tailored to the needs of the individual and that it promotes their independence. - 2.2 To work with our partners to help people with additional needs (see Appendix) to be housed, or to remain, in the community. - 2.3 Provide long term solutions promoting tenancy sustainment. - 2.4 To support people to realise their full potential. - 2.5 To issue wherever possible our standard Scottish Secure Tenancy (SST).
+In some cases, it may be appropriate to offer Short Scottish Secure Tenancies (SSST), for example where a new tenant has had a recent history of serious antisocial behaviour.
+In other circumstances it may be appropriate to offer leases based on the SFHA Model Lease.
+In addition it is not unusual to offer SSTs to tenants and to offer a lease for office accommodation to the Support Provider.

-- 2.3 Provide long term solutions promoting tenancy sustainment. - 2.4 To support people to realise their full potential. - 2.5 To issue wherever possible our standard Secure Tenancy (SST) (e.g.Turning Point).
-In some cases, it may be appropriate to offer short secure tenancies (SSSTs) (for example Action for Children leases or where a new tenant has had a recent history of serious antisocial behaviour).
-In other circumstances it may be appropriate to offer leases based on the SFHA model lease (e.g. Women's Aid Refuge).
-In addition it is not unusual to offer SSTs to tenants and to offer a lease for office accommodation to the support provider (e.g. Turning Point) - 2.6 To work with local statutory and voluntary agencies in order to help to assess need and to meet that need where possible. - 2.7 To consider adapting accommodation to meet particular needs (including Barrier Free) where possible in conjunction with the Social Work Department whenever embarking on comprehensive modernisation or rehabilitation works.
+- 2.6 To work with local statutory and voluntary agencies in order to help to assess need and to meet that need where possible. - 2.7 To consider adapting accommodation to meet particular needs (including Barrier Fee) where possible in conjunction with the Social Work Department whenever embarking on comprehensive modernisation or rehabilitation works.

-3. IDENTIFYING NEED
+3. Identifying Need

-- 3.1 Abertay is a member of the Dundee Common Housing Register and we have adopted the Common Allocation Policy which ensures that all our allocations of housing are to those with an assessed need.
-This is in accordance with the Housing (Scotland) Act 2001 which requires that we give greatest priority to people with housing need.
-This includes homeless people, those with a medical reason for rehousing and people who are living in overcrowded or sub-standard housing conditions. - 3.2 We are committed to working with our partners and ensure that the accommodation we provide meets the person's needs and that support where necessary is in place to help sustain the tenancy. - 3.3 There may be occasions where we will rehouse a homeless priority applicant who may have previously been evicted for serious antisocial behaviour.
+- 3.1 The Association is a member of the Dundee Common Housing Register and we have adopted the Common Allocation Policy which ensures that all our housing allocations are made to those with an assessed need.
+This is in accordance with the Housing (Scotland) Act 2001 which requires that we give greatest priority to people with the greatest housing need.
+This includes homeless people, those with a medical reason for rehousing and people who are living in overcrowded or sub-standard housing conditions. - 3.2 We are committed to working with our partners and ensure that the accommodation we provide meets the person's needs and that support, where necessary, is in place to help sustain the tenancy. - 3.3 There may be occasions where we will rehouse a homeless priority applicant who may have previously been evicted for serious anti-social behaviour.
 In these instances we will offer the prospective tenant a Short Scottish Secure Tenancy along with the provision of housing support for an initial period.